iceye-ltd/product-documentation/docs/productFormats/radiometric.md

 ## Calibration and Projection Conversion

-The grey-scale values that you see and measure in a SAR image do not directly correspond to a scientific measurement of the radar cross section of the an area of the ground.
-In most cases this does not matter as users just want to look at the spatial distribution of scattering objects (and sometimes their relative radar reflectivity).
-SAR is a scientific instrument though and some applications can obtain additional information of the ground's properties by having a true measure of the radar reflectivity in a pixel (mean radar cross section).
-To unlock this information, a **calibration factor** needs to be applied to the data.
-This next section will provide information on how this can be achieved.
-First however we need to have a short discussion on mean radar cross section.
+The grey-scale values of SAR pixels do not directly correspond to a scientific measurement of the radar cross section of the associated ground area.
+In most cases this does not matter as users just want to view the spatial distribution of scattering objects and perhaps their relative radar reflectivity.
+However, SAR is a scientific instrument and some applications benefit from additional information about the ground's reflecting properties.
+These applications require the pixel’s mean radar cross section, which is a true measure of the radar reflectivity.
+To access this information, a **calibration factor** needs to be applied to the pixel data.
+This next section provides information on how this is done.
+First, however, we need to have a short discussion about mean radar cross section.

 ### Different Types of Mean Radar Cross Section